Rosebud: Making FPGA-Accelerated Middlebox Development More Pleasant: Case Studies

-Using the Shire framework, we can use the system architecture shown in the right hand side of Figure~\ref{fig:ids_overview}.
-We ported the two main hardware accelerators of the IDS---the pattern matcher and port matcher---to Shire.
-The DMA interface in the Shire packet processor was compatible with the streaming packet interface of these accelerators, so we did not have to make significant changes to use them in Shire.
-Indeed, from the Pigasus code base we simply copied the files in the string pattern matcher and port matcher directories, and we added them to the Shire packet processor's top block.

-We did make one small change to incorporate their accelerator to our design: because the RISC-V core communicates with the accelerator on demand, we added a FIFO for the input and output data of the accelerator, and its configuration registers, to be able to asynchronously control the accelerator from software running on the RISC-V core.
-Also we swapped a few components, such as FIFO modules, where they used Intel IP libraries, and we used our own Verilog libraries that were tested for Xilinx FPGAs.
-We also modified their rule packer module at the to output several chunks of 32 bits rather than 128 bits, matching our RISC-V word size.
-At this stage we were able to test the functionality of their accelerator within our Python testbench framework, running a basic C code to feed the accelerators with the incoming packets.

-\subsubsection{Porting challenges and new features}
+\subsubsection{Porting Challenges and New Features}

-Next we tried to build an image from it for our FPGA.
-Unfortunately, the scaled up design for achieving 200~Gbps did not fit in our FPGA.
-After reaching out to the team, they mentioned that memory became a bottleneck for going to 200~Gbps, even when they used a large Intel Stratix 10 MX FPGA.
-However, upon a close look at the utilization report, we noticed that no large URAMs were used for the string or port matcher designs, while they had very large lookup tables.
-This is because URAMs cannot be initialized with tables when an FPGA bitstream is loaded, as they are targeted for FIFOs.
-One method would be to initialize them during runtime, but that would have required a separate development effort to enable initialization from the server hosting the FPGA.
+The details of the steps required to port Pigasus to \fname are provided in Appendix~\ref{app:pig_port}.
+Unfortunately, in the first pass of building Pigasus with \fname, the scaled-up 200~Gbps design did not fit in our FPGA.
+After reaching out to the Pigasus team, they mentioned that lack of memory resources in the FPGA was a bottleneck for going to 200~Gbps, even when they used a large Intel Stratix 10 MX FPGA.
+However, upon a close look at our resource requirement report, we noticed that no large URAMs were used for the large lookup tables in string or port matcher accelerators.
+This is because URAMs cannot be initialized when an FPGA bitstream is loaded, as they are targeted for FIFOs.
+One method would be to initialize them during runtime, but before \fname that would have required more development effort to enable initialization from the server hosting the FPGA.

-Thanks to the memory subsystem in Shire, we were able to fill these tables at runtime.
-We simply added a write port to four of the memories in the matching accelerators.

-We were able to fit about four times more instances of their accelerators in only 2/3rd of our similar-capacity FPGA (Table~\ref{table:pigasus_utilization}).
-Therefore, we used the same 250~MHz clock and we did not need to double-clock the logic at 400~MHz like the original design.
-In turn, this further simplified the design and reduced the required resources.
+Using the \name memory subsystem in \fname, we were able to fill these tables at runtime.
+We simply added a write port to the four large lookup memories in the accelerators.
+Still full Pigasus string matching engine did not fit in a single \name, as they previously used the full FPGA for it.
+Fortunately, the number of string matching engines was parameterized, and by just changing it to 16 from 32, in addition to benefiting from the footprint reduction using URAMs, it fit within an \name.
+The next highest utilization resource was the DSP blocks used for computing the hash for addressing the table, but it was still within the available capacity.
+We used the layout with 8 \names, as it provides more resources per \name.
+A layout with 4 \names would have more resources per \name, but the overhead of software running on RISC-V cores would become a bottleneck.